phillipj/node-plex-api/Readme.md

 ## HTTP API Documentation
 For more information about the API capabilities, see the [HTTP/API Control description](http://wiki.plexapp.com/index.php/HTTP_API/Control) at plexapp.com

+## Changelog

+### v0.2.0
+- **important** Removed explicit XML to JSON conversion to ensure consistent child item names.
+The main difference for those using previous module versions, is the need to change their use of result.directories to result.directory.

 ## License
 (The MIT License)